GINA and Wellness Programs

-GINA, or the Genetic Information Non-Discrimination Act, is a set of policies that surround how an employer or insurance company can and cannot handle its client’s or employees’ genetic information.
+GINA, or the Genetic Information Non-Discrimination Act, is a set of policies that surround how an employer or insurance company can and cannot handle its clients’ or employees’ genetic information.
 It was created to protect people from health insurance discrimination.
 The law provides protection for individuals against insurance companies that may want to raise rates or deny coverage based on genetic information.
-For a full list of GINA’s original policies, please visit our last blog post with the details.
+For a full list of GINA’s original policies, please visit one of our other GINA blog posts with the details.

-Recently however, there have been some changes to GINA, allowing employers to ask for a client’s genetic information under specific circumstances.
-These include participation in wellness programs where the disclosure of health and genetic information is sometimes required.
+However, there were some changes to GINA in 2016, allowing employers to ask for a client’s genetic information under specific circumstances.
+These include participation in wellness programs in which the disclosure of health and genetic information is sometimes required.

 A wellness program is an event or set of classes that an employer can offer along with incentives for completion.
 Wellness programs can include disease management classes, disease prevention classes, fitness programs, and even health assessments.